 |Hearing Wait Time (Months)||Average Disposition Time (Days)||Average Approval Rate (2022)|

 |North Carolina Average||11.6||372||61.9%|

 As the table here and the chart below indicate, in 2022, all four offices in North Carolina have longer hearing wait times than the national average.
-However, all four offices are well ahead of the National Average.
-With the best performing state being Charlotte NC at 64.8%.
+However, all four offices are well ahead of the National Average for approval rates.
+With Fayetteville and Greensboro tied at 64.2%.

 These waiting times and approval rates only highlight how important it can be to have a qualified representative – such as an Advocate from Citizens Disability – working on your case.
 The Government Accountability Office has done research that shows that an applicant who has a representative has an up to three times greater chance of being approved than a person who goes it alone.

 Hearing Offices in North Carolina & The SSA Offices They Serve

 These are the “Office of Hearing Operations” offices in North Carolina.
 These offices are where hearings are scheduled and generally conducted.
 Each OHO office supports a number of regional Social Security Administration field offices.
 You are likely (but not guaranteed) to have your hearing scheduled with a Judge who works in the OHO office that supports the SSA field office nearest to you.